How to choose a care home

 Choosing a care home is a huge decision as you need a care home where your relative or friend will be happy, cared for and treated with respect.

-The care home must have everything you or your loved one requires in terms of mobility support and care needs, as well as be in a suitable location and be at an affordable price.
+The care home must have everything you or your loved one requires in terms of mobility support and care needs, as well as be in a suitable location and be affordable.

 Your care home options depend on: